 The resulting image “a rainy forest walk” is shown below.
 Thanks for reading and until next time!

-You can also subscribe to Foolish Bricks to receive updates from the Lego world of Foolish Bricks.
+You can subscribe to the newsletter to receive occasional updates from Foolish Bricks.